State Machine

 })

-You can also create a state machine by calling the ecs.createStateMachine function directly:
+You can also create and manage an independent state machine by calling the ecs.createStateMachine

 A state machine is a combination of states and the logic that transitions between those states.
-You can pass a StateMachineDefinition object to define those states and transitions.
-Here is an example of a state machine to move an object back and forth.
+They are typically defined within a StateMachineDefiner

 const BackAndForth = ecs.registerComponent({